lhwdev/llang/book.md

    `TokenKind`, like `(`, `)`, `,`. `>` cannot be separator as it can be interpreted as `>` (Gt), `>=` (GtEq), or `->` (RightArrow).
 Think of when `- >` becomes `->` vs.
    `hello()` becomes `hello( )` or anything.

+3. **Begin parsing with state**

+   You can just start parsing like initial, but it isn't that simple.
+For example, if we are in `" "` or `/* */`, need to parse differently.How can we get current state?
+   Well, it is as simple as traversing `PushState` or `PopState` ahead and find matching closest `PushState` with same level.
+This also can be cached in common situations like inserting code in IDE, as you are in same context across inputs.

+   TODO: cache like what I said above